mn2825/COMS_4995/DEMOS.md

 # 2. Choose features to perform clustering
 ![Image](/images/add_features.png?raw=true)

-In this example, the user chose four features (14, 39, 66, and 36) which address questions regarding race, experience with medical care, smoking, and insurance.
+In the first example, the user chose four features (14, 39, 66, and 36) which address questions regarding race, experience with medical care, smoking, and insurance.
 K-Means will now compute the centers of the five clusters/regions we are aiming to identify within the data based on the chosen features.

+In the second example, the user chose two features (14, 39) which address questions regarding race and weight.
+A kernelized K-Means using a linear kernel was used in this example.

 # 3. Clustering results